Jamie Foster Brown: Notable works of journalism

-DMX interview

-In 2008, a judge ordered rap artist DMX to pay 1.5 million to Monique Wayne because of a comment he had made to Jamie Foster Brown in a 2006 interview for Sister 2 Sister magazine alleging that a woman had raped him and given birth to his child.
-Her original suit was for "defamation, false statements and 'unreasonable publicity' about her private life".
+In 2008, a judge ordered rap artist DMX to pay 1.5 million to Monique Wayne because of a comment he had made to Brown in a 2006 interview for Sister 2 Sister magazine alleging that a woman had raped him and given birth to his child.
+Wayne's original suit was for "defamation, false statements and 'unreasonable publicity' about her private life".